 “I did this [microdose 3x daily] for 6 months.
 It totally worked!
 Especially for anxiety which seems to make me notice my pain more.” -Anonymous Respondent

-Explore How it Feels to Be Open
+Explore How it Feels to Be Connected

 If today’s article propelled an interest to incorporate psychedelics into your healing journey, we empower you to connect with our pre-vetted network of psychedelic facilitators by booking a consultation with us.